itsWihy/JavaKoans/README.md

 ## Getting Started with Intellij IDE

-To get started you will need to have Intellij-IDE installed.
+To get started you will need to have Intellij installed.
 Have you followed the presentations?
 Once installed, copy this project's URL to sublime merge (As explained in the presentation!)
 And open the folder in Intellij.

 ![Open folder in Intellij](images/open_folder_in_intellij.png)